Migwee/assessment/report.md

     "US Dollar": 1.25
     "Japanese Yen": 171.07
     }
-#this is a dictionary storing the easily changeable exchange rates for each: GBP, EUR, USD and JPY.
+#This is a dictionary storing the easily changeable exchange rates for each: GBP, EUR, USD and JPY.

 short_hand = {
     "GBP": "Pound Sterling",